modular-magician/terraform-provider-google-beta/website/docs/r/iam_folders_policy_binding.html.markdown

 * `principal_set` -
   (Optional)
-  Required.
   Immutable.
 Full Resource Name of the principal set used for principal access boundary policy bindings.
   Examples for each one of the following supported principal set types:
   * Folder: `//cloudresourcemanager.googleapis.com/folders/FOLDER_ID`
   It must be parent by the policy binding's parent (the folder).

+* `resource` -
+  (Optional)
+  Immutable.
+Full Resource Name used for access policy bindings.
+  Examples:
+  * `//cloudresourcemanager.googleapis.com/folders/FOLDER_ID`

 <a name="nested_condition"></a>The `condition` block supports: